"This boarding school is outstanding" - Ofsted

 The Royal Alexandra and Albert School is one of only 35 state boarding schools in the country and demand for places is high.
 Last year, the School’s academic results surpassed the national average in all key government measures at GCSE; and Sixth Formers secured places at some of the country’s top universities, including the universities of Cambridge, Bristol and Durham.

-Situated in 260 acres of beautiful private parkland near London, the School is home to a lively community of 450 boarders, ranging in age from 7 to 18 years old.
+Situated in 260 acres of beautiful private parkland in Surrey, near London, the School is home to a lively community of 450 boarders, ranging in age from 7 to 18 years old.
 Boarders live at the School during term time but can go home at weekends after Saturday morning school.
 They learn alongside 550 local pupils known as Flexi Boarders, who have all their meals and activities at the School but return home in the evenings.

 At the core of the School’s boarding community is an understanding of pupil needs and a commitment to education – in the truest sense of the word.
 That is, the development of strong values, character, resilience and independence, as well as academic achievement.